The following list shows some of the libraries and programs that are using cairo. Additions to this list are quite

 Chris Spencer is interested in a gtk cairo canvas

 Nicola Fontana is working on ADG (link broken?), a non-interactive cairo canvas

-Juan Manuel Mouriz also is working on sanaviron, a 2D drawing engine fully written in Python for represent composite vector graphics.
+Juan Manuel Mouriz also is working on sanaviron, a 2D drawing engine fully written in Python to represent composite vector graphics.
 This is essentially a GTK+ Cairo based canvas.